Mastodon (social network): Adoption

-Another spike in popularity came in March, through April 2018, due to the concerns about user privacy raised by the #deletefacebook effort.
+Another spike in popularity came in March through April 2018, due to the concerns about user privacy raised by the #deletefacebook effort.

-Some "alt-tech" groups are using Mastodon including some that are ideologically neutral as well as political extremists and organized retail crime groups.

 Membership of Mastodon and other alternative social media sites increased in early December 2018 after Tumblr announced its intention to ban all adult content from the site.

 In November 2019, nearly 20,000 Twitter users in India temporarily shifted to Mastodon over complaints by users against Twitter's moderation policies.

-To circumvent the increasing online censorship of social networks in mainland China, an increasing number of Chinese language users have chosen to migrate to Mastodon in 2022.
+To circumvent the increasing online censorship of social networks in mainland China, an increasing number of Chinese-language users have chosen to migrate to Mastodon in 2022.

 2022 Twitter-related spikes in adoption

 A spike in Mastodon's user participation occurred in April 2022, following the 25 April announcement of Elon Musk purchasing Twitter.
 By 27 April, 30000 new users had joined Mastodon.

-On 28 April 2022, the European Data Protection Supervisor (EDPS) launched the official ActivityPub microblogging platform (called EUVoice) of the EU institutions, bodies and agencies (EUIs), based on Mastodon.
+On 28 April 2022, the European Data Protection Supervisor (EDPS) launched the official ActivityPub microblogging platform (EU Voice) of the EU institutions, bodies and agencies (EUIs), based on Mastodon.

 Musk's acquisition became final on 27 October 2022.
 Mastodon had an increase of 70,000 new users from a resultant "diaspora" on 28 October alone.
 Daily downloads increased substantially, rising from 3,400 daily downloads on 27 October to 113,400 on 6 November 2022.

 According to Rochko, by 3 November, use of the federated network had grown to 665,000 active users, with a few growing pains.
 In particular, Mastodon's largest instance, mastodon.social, needed capacity upgrades to handle the new load.
 Accounts on a server called journa.host founded by Adam Davidson are restricted to professional journalists.

 Mastodon's increased adoption continued in the days following the Twitter takeover.
 On 11 November, the number of new users of the platform compared to the previous week was reported to be 700,000, moving Mastodon over the 7 million user mark.

 During that period, several prominent figures joined Mastodon, including prominent actors, comedians, journalists, political activists, and politicians.
 In December 2022, the number of monthly active users of Mastodon reached two million.